-The Respondent retains a third-party specialist with extensive experience in performing asbestos and other occupational studies to assist management in assessing the value of the Company's reserves.
+The Respondent retains a third-party specialist to assist management in assessing the value of the Respondent's occupational and asbestos reserves.
 The analysis is performed by the specialist semi-annually and is reviewed by management.
-The objective of the analysis is to determine the number of estimated incurred but not reported ("IBNR") claims and the estimated average cost per claim to be received over the next seven years.
-Seven years was determined by management to be the time period in which probable claim filings and claim values could be estimated with more certainty.
+The objective of the analysis is to determine the number of incurred but not reported ("IBNR") claims.
+With the exception of carpal tunnel, management and third-party specialists have determined that seven years is the most probable time period in which unasserted claim filings and claim values can be estimated.
+Carpal tunnel claims use a three-year period to estimate the reserve due to the shorter latency period for these types of injuries.